 - A papal photographer will be taking pictures during the meet-and-greet and those pictures will be available for sale later through L’Osservatore Romano’s photo service www.photovat.com

-For more information about getting tickets to the pope’s general audience or papal liturgies and events, head to this post from last month: “Treasure hunt: Tracking down tickets to a papal Mass, general audience.”
+For more information about getting tickets to the pope’s general audience or papal liturgies and events, head to this post: “Treasure hunt: Tracking down tickets to a papal Mass, general audience.”